 - the airport where the training will be conducted.

 It depends on the trainee’s free time he/she is able to dedicate to training, and weather conditions.
 The theoretical part of the training takes 100 h total, whereas practical training takes 45 h total.
 The overall time of the course usually lasts from 3 to 6 months.

 It depends solely on your willingness to start.
-In the case of our Center, it is all very simple, since we don’t organize fixed groups that would have all the lectures scheduled in advance.
+It is very simple, since we don’t organize fixed groups that would have all the lectures scheduled in advance.
 Based on the current analysis of every trainee’s theoretical training advancement level, we organize the lectures flexibly.
 This way, all the beginners in the theoretical training can start right up, whenever they want.